Replacing the anemic original Jaguar alternator with a modern Unit.

 The original "U" shaped alternator battery connector would not clear the thermostat housing, so I fabricated a substitute from metal stock.

-Connect the two existing battery wire connections to the custom connection (red arrow).
+Connect the two existing battery wire connections to the custom connection (green arrow).
 Install plug (blue arrow).
 Heat shrink all connections and enclosed all wiring in heat resistant looms.
-This must not only work, it must look good.
+This must not only work, it must look good. (photograph below)

 I used the adjusting rod from the alternator.
 It is shorter than the air pump rod and looks better.
 This adjusting rod lug connection was wider that the air pump adjustment rod.
 Grind down as necessary to clear the belt.
-The alternator top lug (red arrow) was not threaded so a bolt and nut was necessary.
+The alternator top lug (green arrow photograph below) was not threaded so a bolt and nut was necessary.

 The rear mounting hole in the adjustment bracket was modified.
 By cutting a slot it (red arrow) I was able to rotate the bracket so it lined up in a straight line with the adjustment rod.